 Traveling with incontinence can strike fear into the hearts of many women.
 The constant worry of locating and staying close to a restroom, plus dreading unexpected leaks can taint any vacation with anxiety.
 Here are some suggestions based on science and personal experience to help maximize your travel plans and minimize your stress.

 How to handle traveling with incontinence

-Clinical research and personal experience have taught us that women who suffer from urinary leaks frequently stay close to home or only visit places they know there’s an accessible bathroom.
-With Summer here, beach trips and family events are fast approaching.
-For those of us with urinary leaks, this time of year and the thought of venturing out to the beach or a new location can create a lot of anxiety.
+Clinical research and personal experience have taught us that women who suffer from urinary leaks frequently stay close to home or only visit places they know have accessible bathrooms.
+And while summer months and holiday breaks are made for road trips or far-flung destinations, those with urinary leaks dread the thought of traveling with incontinence.

-Whether you’re going on a road trip or taking a flight, make sure you have what you need at the ready.
-If you use pads, make sure you bring more than you think you’ll need.
-This especially goes for if you’ll be in a foreign country or without a car.
-You might also consider bringing extra toilet paper or tissues in case you run into a poorly maintained rest area.
-Travel-size items like hand sanitizer, baby powder, or toilet seat disinfectant could also come in handy.
+Whether you’re going on a road trip or taking a flight, make sure to stock up on your travel incontinence products.
+If you use pads, bring more than you think you’ll need so you won’t run out, especially if you’ll be in a foreign country or without a car.
+For road trips, consider packing extra toilet paper, hand sanitizer, and antibacterial wipes in case you need to use a poorly maintained rest area.

-While you should always try the local cuisine, don’t overindulge on spicy or acidic foods that could irritate your bladder.
-If you must, try to do it at dinner time, so it won’t compromise a day full of activities.
-When en route to your destination, you’ll try to stay away from liquids.
-Having a few pieces of hard candy to suck is a great way to curb your thirst until you’ve reached a location where bathrooms are more accessible.
+Some foods exacerbate incontinence.
+Try not to overindulge in spicy or acidic foods that might irritate your bladder.
+When you want to be adventurous with your menu choices, wait until dinner, so an irritating meal won’t derail a day full of activities.
+Another technique to ease the pressure on your bladder is to limit beverages, particularly those with caffeine, before your excursion.
+When en route to your destination, avoid liquids.
+Sucking on a few pieces of hard candy can curb your thirst until you’ve reached a location where bathrooms are more accessible.

-Did we miss a tip for traveling with leaks?!
-Share your tips or tricks with us and we’ll pass it along.
+Did we miss an idea for traveling with incontinence?
+Share your tips and strategies with us so we can tell our community!